Key Takeaways:

 When using copyrighted content, it’s important to be aware of potential pitfalls that may arise.
 Here are some common issues that can occur when dealing with copyrighted materials:

-To avoid these pitfalls, it’s crucial to educate yourself about copyright laws and best practices.
+To avoid these pitfalls, it’s important to educate yourself about copyright laws and best practices.

 When in doubt, seek legal advice from an IP attorney or obtain proper licenses and permissions to ensure you’re using copyrighted content legally and ethically.